mage-ai/mage-ai/docs/actions/transformer_actions/README.md

     return BaseAction(action).execute(df)
 ```
 As before, we can fill in the settings we need for performing this aggregation by average value:
 - `action_code` is used by aggregation-type transformer actions to filter rows of the dataset before performing the aggregation.
 For example, if the "Embarked" column had null values, we could filter them out using the filter `'Embarked != null'`.
-In this case we won't perform any filtering
+In this case we won't perform any filtering.
+See [Filter Syntax](#appendix-filter-syntax) for more details on valid filter syntax.
 - Since we want to aggregate over "Fare" and "Age", our arguments are `['Fare', 'Age']`
-- In `options`, the only parameter is `groupby_columns` which is the list of the columns to groupby when performing the aggregation.
-In this case, the column we want to group by is "Embarked"
+- In `options`, the only parameter is `groupby_columns` which is the list of the columns to group by when performing the aggregation.
+In this case, the column we want to use to form groups is "Embarked"
 - `outputs` is used to specify the name and type of the new columns created by the aggregation.
-As there are two columns in `arguments` that we want to perform the aggregation over, there should be two corresponding entries in column.
+As there are two columns in `arguments` that we want to perform the aggregation over, there should be two corresponding entries in `outputs`.

 The resulting template after these edits are:
 ```python